Below is a list of frequently asked questions about Automattic Design.

 Have a question that isn’t listed here?
 Get in touch!

-How many steps are there in your recruitment process, and how long does it take to complete the journey?
+How many steps are there in your recruitment process?

-Automattic’s hiring process includes a paid trial project.
-If chosen for a trial, you are given a project you can work on as you have time.
-We use these projects to see how it is to really work with each other: for us to see how you approach a problem, and for you to see how we communicate and collaborate here at Automattic.
+The trial project is something you can work on as you have time.
+It’s an opportunity for us to see how you approach a problem, and for you to understand how we communicate and collaborate here at Automattic.

 What does the design trial look like?
 What level of commitment are you asking for?

-For trials, we set up a P2 (internal blog) where we post the brief that outlines the project and its goals.
-Candidates are also assigned a “trial buddy” who is an Automattic designer and is responsible for providing feedback and guidance during the trial.
+Design trials take place on P2 (our internal blogging system).
+You’ll receive a brief outlining the project and its goals.
+You’ll also be assigned a buddy who is an Automattic designer.
+Your buddy is responsible for providing feedback and guidance during the trial.

 The trial brief breaks the project into different stages, one for problem definition and solution exploration, another for wireframes/flows, and a final one for high fidelity/prototyping.

 We suggest limiting your time on the trial project to one week, putting in about 8-12 hours total.
 Exactly how and when you schedule that is entirely up to you.

 Which team or project will I be working on?
 Are you recruiting for a specific product?

 Designers at Automattic are hired in a centralized fashion, meaning we’ll assess you for every open position to find the best match.
 Based on the results of your successful trial project, the hiring team makes a recommendation that best aligns with your skills, experience, and goals.
 We believe this is the best way to set you up for success at Automattic.